What are the Benefits of Being a Nurse Practitioner?

 5. The compensation is competitive.

+One of the great benefits of being a nurse practitioner is you’ll be paid well for the time and effort you’ve put in.
 According to the U.S. Bureau of Labor Statistics, the 2021 mean annual salary for NPs was $118,040, compared to the mean annual salary of 82,750 for registered nurses.
-The median annual salary for NPs was $120,680.
 This is also very dependent on location and NP specialty.

 6. The role is autonomous and collaborative.

 NPs are advanced practice providers, and they have many responsibilities.
-These include assessment, ordering and interpreting tests, diagnosing, initiating pharmacological and non-pharmacological treatment options, and patient education.
+According to AANP, these include assessment, ordering and interpreting tests, diagnosing, initiating pharmacological and non-pharmacological treatment options, and patient education.

 NPs can carry out those tasks on their own, but they also regularly collaborate with multidisciplinary teams to optimize patient care.
 This collaboration includes working alongside supervising physicians (in states where this is a requirement), other nurses and advanced practice providers, specialists (e.g., neurology, cardiology, pain management), and other essential healthcare teams.